CamR504/CPE2025_Project/README.md

 ADD, BNE, ADDI

 *DONE* (solved)
-SUB (was not writting the correct final 6 bits in the opcode, corrected) LW (Comments and fixed logic for immediate check)
+SUB (was not writting the correct final 6 bits in the opcode, corrected; BRADY - adjusted opcode) LW (Comments and fixed logic for immediate check)
 LUI (Comments)
 DIV (Comments)